 formerly “Town Lake” trail, a 10.1 mile running trail that loops around Lady Bird Lake from MoPac (Loop 1) on the west to Longhorn Dam on the east with several shorter loops available depending on which bridge you use to cross Lady Bird Lake, from west to east– Pfluger Footbridge, South First Street Bridge, Congress Bridge, I-35 bridge; note the Lamar Bridge is only for emergency crossing and not part of a trail loop.

-the supplement drink provided at teammac workouts, made up of 3 scoops of cytomax, 1 scoop TAG (l-glutamine), 1 scoop BCAA (branch chain amino acids), 1 scoop of Karbolyn, mixed with 1 gallon of water and ice.
+the supplement drink provided at teammac workouts, made up of 3 scoops of Cytomax, 1 scoop TAG (l-glutamine), 1 scoop BCAA (branch chain amino acids), 1 scoop of GlycoLoad, all mixed with 1 gallon of water and add ice.

 the mid-calf high markers on the side of the Lady Bird Lake trail at .25 mile distances; the zero mile marker is on the south side of Lady Bird Lake just west of the South First Street bridge; the markers increase in quarter mile segments as you go clockwise on the trail crossing over the Longhorn Dam in east Austin and returning nearly all the way to the point of beginning, the ten-mile marker being on the trail by the Hyatt Regency on the south side of Lady Bird Lake just east of the South First Street bridge.